Call Us!

 • $6,000 worth of household furnishings and goods

-• some salary and wages depending on the number of your dependents
+• Some salary and wages, however, it’s according to the number of your dependents

-• all family medals and awards, papers and pictures
+• Family medals and awards, papers and pictures

 • $4,500 in household furnishings

-• one motor vehicle if necessary for one’s business or trade
+• One motor vehicle, however, it must be necessary for one’s business or trade

 Keep Your Assets